zrythm/zrythm/doc/user/getting-started/running-zrythm.rst

   .. note:: You must have a locale enabled for the
     language you want to use.
 Path
-  This is the :term:`Zrythm user path`.
+  This is the :ref:`Zrythm user path <configuration/preferences:Zrythm User Path>`.

 .. tip:: More settings are
    available in the :ref:`preferences`.